timche/gmail-desktop/README.md

 ### Custom Styles

-If you wish to use your own styles, custom user styles can be applied.
-Click the menu item `Settings` → `Appearance` → `Custom Styles` to open the app custom CSS file in your default editor for CSS files.
+If you wish to add your own styles, click the menu item `Settings` → `Appearance` → `Custom Styles` to open the app custom CSS file in your default editor.

 ### Confirm Email Links Before Opening to Prevent Phishing